-15 Minute Meal-Prep Garlic Butter Salmon with Asparagus – This easy garlic butter salmon meal prep with asparagus is a great way to guide yourself into a healthier lifestyle.
+15 Minute Meal-Prep Garlic Butter Salmon with Asparagus – This easy salmon meal prep with asparagus is a great way to guide yourself into a healthier lifestyle.
 Flaky salmon cooked in a garlic butter sauce and served with asparagus is an easy low carb dish that is ready in about 15 minutes, perfect for your weekly meal prep.
 If you’re new to meal prepping, please check out our meal-prep archives to see a whole bunch of our other delicious meal-prep recipe ideas.

 Photo credit: © Eatwell101.com